surifirstpin/biplus_documentation/docs/model01.md

 After Saving a project, model screen is triggered as shown in below image.
 Depending on the table joins applied the code is retrieved in JSON format.
 To refresh, click on the refresh icon prescribed at model,project and tables.
-4. To undo the changes done for the code established in json format clickon U
+4. To undo the changes done for the code established in json format click  **Undo** icon.
+5. To redo the changes done for the code established in json format click  **Redo** icon.
+6. To format the Code